IQTLabs/edgetech-dump1090-json/README.md

 <h1 align="center">edgetech-dump1090-json</h1>

   <p align="center">
-    This repo builds upon the <a href="https://github.com/IQTLabs/edgetech-core">IQT Labs Edgetech-Core</a> functionality to instantiate an <a href="https://projects.eclipse.org/projects/iot.mosquitto">MQTT</a> client that reads from an aliased serial port and publishes a bytestring delimited by newlines to an MQTT topic.
+    This repo builds upon the <a href="https://github.com/IQTLabs/edgetech-core">IQT Labs Edgetech-Core</a> functionality to instantiate an <a href="https://projects.eclipse.org/projects/iot.mosquitto">MQTT</a> client that reads aircraft messages from dump1090's web interface JSON file.
+It publishes each aircraft to a specified MQTT topic.
 All of this functionality is wrapped in a Docker container for cross-platform compatability.
     <br/>
     <br/>
     <a href="https://github.com/IQTLabs/edgetech-dump1090-json/pulls">Make Contribution</a>